-Step-by-step guidelines for the 2023 assessment year in order:
+Step-by-step guidelines for the 2024 assessment year in order:

-- 1. The assessor needs to receive the taxpayer's QIE request on a completed 2022 Form 49E: no exceptions.
-The Form 49E must accompany the Personal Property Declaration due to the county by March 15, 2023.
-Idaho Code sections 63-3029B(4)(b) and 63-302(1), IDAPA 35.01.03., Idaho Property Tax Administrative Rules, 988.02. - Form 49E and Instructions (along with Form 49ER and Instructions for QIE recapture) are available on the Tax Commission's website at tax.idaho.gov or this link: https://tax.idaho.gov/search-formspublications.cfm?ch=bus&t=tt&y=9999
+- 1. The assessor needs to receive the taxpayer's QIE request on a completed 2023 Form 49E: no exceptions.
+Form 49E must accompany the personal property declaration due to the county by March 15, 2024.
+Idaho Code sections 63-3029B(4)(b) and 63-302(1). - Form 49E and Instructions (along with Form 49ER and Instructions for QIE recapture) are available on the Tax Commission's website at tax.idaho.gov or this link: https://tax.idaho.gov/search-formspublications.cfm?ch=bus&t=tt&y=9999

-(On the 2022 Form 49E, the election line reads "ELECTION - I elect to exempt the following property that was placed in service during calendar year 2022 from property tax for 2023 and 2024. ..."
-Notice the exemption years on the election line match the exemption years if a QIE is granted during the 2023 assessment year.
-If 2022 isn't listed in the upper right corner of Form 49E, the taxpayer used the wrong form, and the exemption years won't be correct.
-The taxpayer didn't comply with Idaho Code section 63-3029B(4)(b) and won't receive a QIE grant in 2023.
+(On the 2023 Form 49E, the election line reads "ELECTION - I elect to exempt the following property that was placed in service during calendar year 2023 from property tax for 2024 and 2025. ..."
+Notice the exemption years on the election line match the exemption years if a QIE is granted during the 2024 assessment year.
+If 2023 isn't listed in the upper right corner of Form 49E, the taxpayer used the wrong form, and the exemption years won't be correct.
+The taxpayer didn't comply with Idaho Code section 63-3029B(4)(b) and won't receive a QIE grant in 2024.

 Using the wrong Form 49E could also cause recapture to be calculated incorrectly if the taxpayer owes recapture to the county.
 This risk of error will likely increase with time.
-The recapture period is five years from the date an asset was placed in service.)
+The recapture period lasts five years from the date an asset was placed in service.